airalab/learning-center/en/lesson_7_wallet.md

 ![Screenshot 49](/img/Screenshot_49.png)

-> Warning: after control is passed to regulator, lots can be created only through `DAO MarketRegulator`.
+> Warning: after control is passed to the regulator, lots can be created only through `DAO MarketRegulator`.

 Try to sell some `EthToken`s.
-We haven't added `EthToken` to `DAO Core` before, so this lot will be blocked by regulator.
-As an alternative to `EthToken`, you can create any other token just for test.
+We haven't added `EthToken` to `DAO Core` before, so this lot will be blocked by the regulator.
+As an alternative to `EthToken`, you can create any other token just for a test.

 ![Screenshot 50](/img/Screenshot_50.png)